 The Yalumba Viognier is fresh and flavourful with that is fruit driver.
 It has typical notes of tangerine, honeysuckle, mango, and peach.
 It also has a medium body with a slightly oily character that adds weight to the wine.

 Yalumba and Sustainability

-Yalumba has developed their own sustainable viticulture program since the mid 1990s.
-For every hectare of vineyard they own, they have at least one hectare of native vegetation.
-They have been awarded 43 accolades globally for sustainable practices, including sustainable wine growing.
+Yalumba has developed its own sustainable viticulture program since the mid-1990s.
+For every hectare of the vineyard they own, they have at least one hectare of native vegetation.
+They have been awarded 43 accolades globally for sustainable practices, including sustainable winegrowing.

 In 2016, they installed the largest solar system in an Australian winery, which generates approximately 20% of our on-site power use.
 We are also in the process of a water preservation trial that imitates the anticipated harsh conditions of climate change.

 Minimal Intervention Winemaking is a natural fit for sustainable practices.
 We intend to make as little impact on the natural environment as possible during our winemaking process, from the vineyard to the cellar.

 The Yalumba Viognier is the perfect pairing for the creamy Lobster pasta.